seatable/seatable-scripts/manual/data-structure.md

-# Data structure of objects in SeaTable
+# Row, Column, Table

 ## Row

-Row is an javascript object, use `row['colum_name']` to get the value of a specific cell.
+Row is an object, use `row['colum_name']` to get the value of a specific cell.
 There are a few special columns:

 * `_id` : The id of the row
 * `_creator` : The creator for this row